vviswanathan/MSDS6306_CaseStudy_2/README.md

 1c: Countries that made both Top 15 List:

 2. The correlation between the counties on both top 15 lists between Age and Income:
+Is there a relationship between Age and Income?

 3. And the correlation/relationship between the countries on both top 15 and Life Satisfaction and Human Development (HDI):
+Is there a discernible relationship between SWLS and HDI?
+Yes, there is a discernible relationship and trend between Life Satisfaction (SWLS) and Human Development (HDI).
+The greater the HDI the more life satisfaction there is.
+Medium and High HDI resulted in approx the same SWLS.

 ## Sources
 * Human Development Index: Wikipedia: United Nations Development Programme's Human Development Report, "Human Development Report 2016 – "Human Development for Everyone"" (PDF).
 HDRO (Human Development Report Office) United Nations Development Programme. pp. 198–201.
 Retrieved 2 September 2017.